apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 =================================  ===========  ===================================================================================
 Property Name                      Default      Description
 =================================  ===========  ===================================================================================
-**processor.sinks**                --           Space separated list of sinks that are participating in the group **processor.type**                 ``default``  The component type name, needs to be ``failover`` **processor.priority.<sinkName>**  --             <sinkName> must be one of the sink instances associated with the current sink group processor.maxpenalty               30000        (in millis)
+**sinks**                          --           Space separated list of sinks that are participating in the group **processor.type**                 ``default``  The component type name, needs to be ``failover`` **processor.priority.<sinkName>**  --             <sinkName> must be one of the sink instances associated with the current sink group processor.maxpenalty               30000        (in millis)
 =================================  ===========  ===================================================================================

-Example for agent named **agent_foo**:
+Example for agent named a1:

 .. code-block:: properties

-  agent_foo.sinkgroups = group1
+  a1.sinkgroups = g1
-  agent_foo.sinkgroups.group1.sinks = sink1 sink2
+  a1.sinkgroups.g1.sinks = k1 k2
-  agent_foo.sinkgroups.group1.processor.type = failover
+  a1.sinkgroups.g1.processor.type = failover
-  agent_foo.sinkgroups.group1.processor.priority.sink1 = 5
+  a1.sinkgroups.g1.processor.priority.k1 = 5
-  agent_foo.sinkgroups.group1.processor.priority.sink2 = 10
+  a1.sinkgroups.g1.processor.priority.k2 = 10
-  agent_foo.sinkgroups.group1.processor.maxpenalty = 10000
+  a1.sinkgroups.g1.processor.maxpenalty = 10000

 Load balancing Sink Processor